 Insomnia treatment: Cognitive behavioral therapy instead of sleeping pills

-How does cognitive behavioral therapy for insomnia work?
+How does CBT work?

 The most effective treatment approach may combine several of these methods.

 It's common for people to try sleeping pills available without a prescription before seeking help for insomnia.
 Some prescription sleep medicines can be an effective short-term treatment.
 For example, they can provide relief right away when you're very stressed or grieving.
 Some newer sleep medicines are approved for longer use.
 But generally sleeping pills are not the best long-term treatment for insomnia for many people.

 It's unlikely that all your insomnia symptoms will go away with medicines alone.
 Also, some prescriptions come with the risk of serious side effects, including dependence, withdrawal symptoms, amnesia and thoughts about suicide.
 Most commonly, these medicines can make you tired when you need to be alert, for example, at work or while driving.

 CBT may be a good treatment choice if you have long-term sleep problems or you're worried about becoming dependent on sleep medicines.
 It also can be a good choice if medicines aren't effective or cause bothersome side effects.